Yu-Lab-Genomics/MethylAI/README.md

 ## Preparation

-This section provides a step-by-step guide to installing MethylAI and running its core functionalities.
+This section provides the dependencies and data acquisition for MethylAI.

 ### Environment Setup